SeanLuckett/anagramalama/README.md

 ## Encountered edge cases
 1. `POST /words.json` always returns a 201, but it shouldn't if all words in the request are rejected
 2. Anagram.rb is case insensitive, so Green and green are considered unique.
 We may want to change it; worth considering
+3. `GET /corpus/details.json` throws an error if the corpus is empty

 ## Future features
 Following, are things to consider: